databio/example-projects/rna-seq/README.md

 looper run GSE107655_config.yaml --sp sra_convert --lump 10
 ```

-## 3. Running the RNA-Seq pipeline using looper
+## 2. Running the RNA-Seq pipeline using looper

 [Pipeline source code](https://github.com/databio/rnapipe)

 If you already have all of the tools [required by rnaKallisto](https://github.com/databio/rnapipe/blob/master/src/rnaKallisto.yaml), then only one command is needed!
 ```
+cd $SRAMETA/GSE107655
-looper run GSE107655_config.yaml --lump 5
+looper run GSE107655_config.yaml --lump 5 --single-end-defaults
 ```

 After it is finished running, the RNA-Seq results will be in `$PROCESSED/GSE107655`.

-## 4. Output a countTable for differential expression using DESeq-Packager
+## 3. Output a countTable for differential expression using DESeq-Packager

 `DESeq-Packager` uses the PEP project format in R to produce a countDataSet needed for DESeq analysis.
 More info can be found [in the DESeq-Packager repository](https://github.com/databio/DESeq-Packager).